We Found Love: Music video

 From the second verse, Rihanna and her boyfriend are seen happily running amok in a supermarket, pushing each other in a shopping cart and spraying canned drinks at each other.
 This scene is interrupted with Rihanna in a Pontiac Trans Am outside with her boyfriend who begins to recklessly drive in circles, resulting in Rihanna asking him to stop the car which ensues into an argument between the pair.
 The video then progressively shows the couple experiencing mounting difficulties in their relationship.
 Rihanna removes herself from the car and returns moments later where we see her boyfriend grab her chin to look at him, suggesting that he is domestically violent towards her.
 During the final chorus Rihanna can be seen vomiting what appears to be pink and white streamers; she is also seen passed out on the street while her boyfriend tries to revive her.
 In another scene, Rihanna is seen lying on a couch while her boyfriend tattoos the word 'MINE' on her backside.
 Eventually, Rihanna decides to leave her boyfriend after finding him passed out on the floor of his apartment – and most likely due to the previous events shown throughout the video.
 The clip ends with Rihanna curled up in the corner of a room, crying.

 The video generated controversy for its depiction of violence and drug use, as well as for Rihanna's removal of her clothes during filming.
-One journalist wrote, "The song is probably one of the most talked about in the country following the Barbadian being told to 'find God' after running naked through a Northern Irish farmer's field."
+One journalist wrote, "The song is probably one of the most talked about in the country following the Barbadian being told to 'find God' after running naked through a Northern Irish farmer's field.".
+In France, the music video is banned from broadcasting during the day and was broadcast after 10:00 p.m. by the French audiovisual regulation with a warning (Not advised to kids under 10 years old) or (Not advised to kids under 12 years old) due to many so-called self-destructive, violent, suggestive scenes and of use of drugs and alcohol.

 It was described as a "disgrace" by an anti-rape campaigner, and Christian commenters worried about the effects of the video and that "Rihanna is damaging the moral and self-worth of young impressionable teens."
 However, The Guardian praised the video for being different in its time period and called it "a very British music video", comparing it to UK TV series, Skins.
 The video won a Grammy Award for 'Best Short-Form Music Video.
 As of January 2015, Billboard named the video as the second best music video of the 2010s (so far).